 3) Get a handicap

 An official handicap will allow you to play most of the top clubs around the country and world.
-It measures your true playing ability and is a benchmark for your golf each season – can you get it lower?
+It measures your true playing ability and is a benchmark for your golf each season - how low can you get it?

 4) Complete a round with the same ball you started with

 Not to be scoffed at as even professionals still lose golf balls.
-Beginning and starting the round with the same golf ball is always a bonus, it means you’ve at least played half decent!
+Beginning and ending the round with the same golf ball is always a bonus.
+It means you've kept it in play and played half decent!